Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Introduction

 and take a minimizing sequence $(u_n)$.
-Roughly speaking, the concentration-compactness argument proceeds as follows: firstly, find vectors $y_n\in\RN$ such that the pulled back sequence $(u_n(\cdot+y_n))$ has a weakly and pointwise convergent subsequence (still denoted by the same numbering), say $u_n(\cdot+y_n) \to u_0$ (the existence of such vectors is guaranteed since the minimizing sequence is not ``\emph{vanishing}"); secondly, the pulled back sequence $(u_n(\cdot+y_n))$ is also a minimizing sequence to $S_p$ ($2 < p < 2^*$); finally, the Brezis-Lieb lemma and the convexity of $\R\ni t\mapsto t^{2/p}\in\R$ indicate that ``\emph{dichotomy}" does not occur and hence, $u_n(\cdot+y_n)$ strongly converges to $u_0$ in $\Hrn$.
+Roughly speaking, the concentration-compactness argument proceeds as follows: firstly, find vectors $y_n\in\RN$ such that the pulled back sequence $(u_n(\cdot+y_n))$ has a weakly and pointwise convergent subsequence (still denoted by the same numbering), say $u_n(\cdot+y_n) \to u_0$ (the existence of such vectors is guaranteed since the minimizing sequence is not ``\emph{vanishing}"); secondly, the pulled back sequence $(u_n(\cdot+y_n))$ is also a minimizing sequence to $S_p$ ($2 < p < 2^*$); finally, the Brezis-Lieb lemma and the concavity of $\R\ni t\mapsto t^{2/p}\in\R$ indicate that ``\emph{dichotomy}" does not occur and hence, $u_n(\cdot+y_n)$ strongly converges to $u_0$ in $\Hrn$.
 The above observation suggests that $u_n$ asymptotically behaves like $u_0(\cdot-y_n)$.
 In our context, $u_0$ is called a \emph{profile} or a \emph{bubble}, and translations by vectors $(y_n)$ are called \emph{dislocations}, and finally $u_0(\cdot-y_n)$ is called a \emph{dislocated profile}.
 In general, dislocations consist of several group actions such as translations and dilations which are often isometric actions onto corresponding function spaces.
 The argument based on the concentration-compactness principle is interpreted as follows.
 One seeks for a dislocated profile whose energy is a large portion of that of $u_n$.
 The existence of such a large profile is ensured if \emph{vanishing} does not occur.
 Such a possibility of dislocations is one of the main reasons of the lack of compactness of $(u_n)$, so the concentration-compactness theory is a precious method of asymptotic analysis of sequences with the lack of compactness.
-In the case of the minimization problem \eqn{ S_{\2}\coloneqq \inf \l\{ \int_{\RN}|\nabla u(x)|^2 \dx; \ u\in\Hdrn, \ \int_{\RN}|u(x)|^{\2} \dx =1 \r\}, }a similar argument is carried out to find a large bubble, and the concentration-compactness principle in~\cite{Lions 85 1, Lions 85 2} provides an alternative estimate of $L^{\2}$-norm, instead of the Brezis-Lieb lemma.
-A more detailed principle of concentration-compactness subordinated to the critical embedding
+In the case of the minimization problem